-The amendment to the Regulation concerned shall be identified as a supplement to the series of amendments in force at the time, and the Contracting Party and the approval number shall be listed in the "Observations" column of the status document entitled "Status of the Agreement, of the Annexed Regulations and of amendments thereto".
+The amendment to the Regulation concerned shall be identified as a Supplement to the series of amendments in force at the time.
+The Supplement, the Contracting Party, and a reference to the type of vehicle, equipment or part shall be listed in the "Notes" column of the status document entitled "Status of the Agreement, of the Annexed Regulations and of amendments thereto".